Anroc/identity-blockchain/task-definition/change-claim-contract.md

 #### Database
 * Replace jsonblobs on updates
-* *How do we store the data?
-Can we simply put all json blobs into the db and the engine creates the model for each blob itself or do we have to define a model for each provider jsonblob ourself?*
+* *Have to define the model for each separate jsonblob ourselves*

 #### Logic
 * Forward change-attribute_DATA jsonblob to Database